-The serious security breach in January 2019, that cost New Zealand based crypto exchange Cryptopia multi-million dollars in losses, the company has once again shut down its services after an 8-hour downtime.
+The serious security breach in January 2019 cost New Zealand based crypto exchange Cryptopia multi-million dollars in losses.
+After that, the company has once again shut down its services after an 8-hour downtime.
 Does it mean that Cryptopia shuts down forever?

 15 May, 2019 | AtoZ Markets – The Cryptopia’s team confirmed the hack in January 2019.
 The security breach resulted in significant financial damages.
 The company officials later confirmed that over 9% of their total holdings were stolen in the process.

-Cryptopia shuts down after reopening deposits and withdrawals in April
+Cryptopia Shuts Down after Reopening Deposits and Withdrawals in April

 Cryptopia made a second attempt to regain its reputation and resumed its service one month ago.
 Reopened withdrawals and deposits allowed users to claim a certain percentage of their balances.
-The New Zealand-based company has announced on its Twitter account that it is starting to list 40 trade pairs, which it “quantifies as safe”.
+The New Zealand-based company has announced on its Twitter account that it is starting to list 40 trade pairs, which it “quantifies as safe.”

-Despite their attempt to resume business as usual and with the recent price rise of cryptocurrency, it seems that the company did not manage to recover.
+It seems that the company did not manage to recover.
 As per Cryptopia’s message, liquidators will work with the exchange to secure assets and return as much of them as possible to affected users.
 Such an investigation will take months to complete.

 Think we missed something?
 Let us know in the comments section below.